holoviz/panel/doc/how_to/streamlit_migration/chat.md

 ### Panel Chat Status

-Panel does not provide a dedicated *status* component because it is built into Panels high-level `ChatInterface`.
-Furthermore Panel provides a lot of other built in *indicators*.
-Check out the [Indicators Gallery](https://panel.holoviz.org/reference/index.html#indicators).
+Panel does not provide a dedicated *status* component.
+Instead it is built into Panels high-level `ChatInterface` as well as provided by a long list of alternative Panel [*indicator components*](https://panel.holoviz.org/reference/index.html#indicators).

-Below we will show you how to build a custom `Status` indicator.
+Below we will show you how to build and use a custom `Status` indicator.

 ```python
 import time